ucb-bar/dsptools/src/main/scala/dsptools/numbers/blackbox_compatibility/README.md

 * Sqrt
 * Pow

-# Non-synthesizable operations that don't have Chisel number type equivalents and *only* work with FIRRTL interpreter.
-(Verilator doesn't support these :( -- we'll build out approximation functions and update as they get added... = Should be all of them, but with potentially less precision...)
+# Non-synthesizable operations

+> These don't have Chisel number type equivalents and work with FIRRTL interpreter.
+Verilator doesn't support these :( but we built out approximation functions with no guarantees on precision...)

 * Sin
 * Cos
 * Tan